quii/learn-go-with-tests/context.md

 ### What we've covered

-- How to test a HTTP handler that has had the request cancelled by the client.
+- How to test a HTTP handler that has had the request canceled by the client.
 - How to use context to manage cancellation.
 - How to write a function that accepts `context` and uses it to cancel itself by using goroutines, `select` and channels.
 - Follow Google's guidelines as to how to manage cancellation by propagating request scoped context through your call-stack.